nwolverson/atom-ide-purescript/README.md

 This is really stupid, and only cares that you hover over a word regardless of context, you will get some false positives.

+## Pursuit lookup

+Command available from the command palette:
+  * PureScript search - search for identifiers, by identifier or type
+  * PureScript search modules - find package by module

+## PSCI

+Basic PSCI REPL integration (runs `pulp psci`).
+A read-only buffer which displays PSCI output, input can be sent from the current buffer by line or selection.

+Command from the command palette:
+  * PSCI: Open - open a PSCI buffer
+  * PSCI: Send Line
+  * PSCI: Send Selection

 ## Build

 Build support is experimental as I don't like any of the options yet.
 Depending on